 In a large mixing bowl, combine the olive oil, red wine vinegar, Greek oregano and salt.
 Whisk together and set aside.

-Letting the dressing sit for a few minutes allows the dried oregano to bloom in the olive oil, so it will soften, and its flavor will permeate the dressing.
+Let the dressing sit for a few minutes to allow the dried oregano to bloom in the olive oil, so it will soften, and its flavor will permeate the dressing.

 Step 3: Chop the vegetables